 (3) If the court to which the application is made considers it appropriate in the circumstances to do so, it may make a restraining order.

-[Section 38 amended by No. 59 of 2004 s.
+[Section 38 amended: No. 59 of 2004 s.
 141.]

 39. Provisions about making order

 (1) A court is not to make a restraining order against a person under this Part unless the person has been given an opportunity to be heard on the matter.